Bona Fide Believes in Bellevue

 Linda Law Carroll

-My husband and I moved to Bellevue in 1984.
-We liked Bellevue because it was a short commute from downtown Pittsburgh and because we loved the old homes and the fact that residents can walk to the active main street.
-We raised our children here and they attended schools in the Northgate School District which is one of very few walking school districts.
-I am currently a probate and estates attorney with Marks Elder Law.
-I became involved with Bona Fide Bellevue because I wanted to be a part of efforts to make Bellevue more beautiful and vibrant.
-I became a director of Bona Fide Bellevue shortly before it incorporated, worked on obtaining 501(c)(3) tax exempt status, and recently became the group’s treasurer.
+Linda and her husband, Danny, moved to Bellevue in 1984.
+They enjoy the borough because it is a short commute from downtown Pittsburgh, and because they love the neighborhood’s older homes.
+They also enjoy the ability to walk to the active shopping district.
+Their children attended schools in the Northgate School District, one of very few districts in which students walk to school.
+Linda is currently a probate and estates attorney with Marks Elder Law.
+She became involved with Bona Fide Bellevue because she wanted to be a part of efforts to make Bellevue more beautiful and vibrant.
+She joined the board shortly before the organization incorporated, worked on obtaining 501(c)(3) tax exempt status.
+Linda serves as board treasurer.

 Cindy moved with her family to Bellevue nearly 30 years ago.
 Her children are the fourth generation of the family to grow up in this community.
 Cindy has visions of a 21st century Mayberry–a small, close-knit community that welcomes newcomers and returning heroes alike.
 She sees a “hometown,” just far away from busy streets to be quiet and quaint and just close enough to “the big city” to be convenient.